morphar/chatty-gpt/README.md

    - [ ] Scroll to bottom on stream (when already at bottom - check before inserting delta)
    - [ ] Scroll to bottom, when inserting new message
  - [ ] Add header on code examples, should contain language and a copy button/link (:has doesn't work in firefox...)

+## Known issues
+ - [ ] Various weird issues and overwrites - seems to be an issue with how localStorage is handled
+ - [ ] "Create chat" button doesn't work after another chat was created
+ - [ ] Running Chatty GPT in multiple tabs, causes weird issues like duplicate chats

 ## TODO later / maybe
  - [ ] Add some template system messages (e.g. frontend developer, Go developer, marketing expert, ...)